dilshan5/ttaf-ui-intive/README.md

     mvn clean install -PSmokeTest

-  To run scenarios in cross browser
+  To run scenarios in cross browsers at the same time

     mvn clean install -PSmokeTest_Parallel

-# Enable Selenium grid
+# Enable Selenium grid - To run scenarios in cross browsers in different Operating Systems at the same time.

-Set Up the selenium grid and change the Selenium grid URL in the configuration.properties file.
-Also Turn On the grid-mode.
+Set Up the selenium grid.
+Change the Selenium grid URL in the configuration.properties file.Also, Turn On the grid-mode.
 Then run your distributed test suite.

     mvn clean install -PSmokeTest_Distributed